 And it’s easier than you think provided you follow one simple rule:

-Please, please, please do not think you can scoot into the parking lot at 5 am for a 5:30 start.
-That’s not how this works, I promise you, and you’ll be adding a sprint to the corrals before the start of your marathon if you do it!
+Please, please, please do not think you can scoot into the parking lot at 4:30 am for a 5:00 start.
+That’s not how this works, we promise you, and you’ll be adding a sprint to the corrals before the start of your marathon if you do it!

-Make note of where you parked- I like to snap a picture of the parking lot number to remember.
+Make note of where you parked- we suggest snapping a picture of the parking lot number to remember.

 If they can’t help you, give Lyft or Uber a try.
-Those drivers know their way around the Disney World Resort and will be happy to have a sober fare at 3:00 am, I’m sure.
+Those drivers know their way around the Disney World Resort and will be happy to have a sober fare at 3:00 am.

-If you are a first-time runner with runDisney, you might be confused by the phrase and the concerns surrounding corral placement.
-And maybe you are afraid to look like a first timer, or just don’t know who to ask.
+If you are a first-time runner with runDisney, you might be confused by the phrases and the concerns surrounding corral placement.
+And maybe you are afraid to look like a first-timer, or just don’t know who to ask.

-Before I knew there were Facebook groups devoted to this stuff, and before I knew that there was a science to the corralling at races, I was lost in the dark.
+Before we knew there were Facebook groups devoted to this stuff, and before we knew that there was a science to the corralling at races, we were lost in the dark.

-When I registered for my first runDisney race I just put some random time down because I truly had NO idea how long it would take me to do 13.1 miles.
-(Spoiler- it took me a long, long, long time and I was 6 months pregnant!).
+When we registered for our first runDisney race we just put some random time down because we truly had NO idea how long it would take to do 13.1 miles.
+(Spoiler- it took us a long, long, long time and Patty was 6 months pregnant!).

 In a small race, everyone lines up wherever they want, basically.
 You normally see folks self-seed themselves by speed: faster folks up front, slower ones near the back.